webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 ## Configuration

 WebdriverIO has Browserstack support out of the box.
 You should simply set `user` and `key` in your `wdio.conf.js` file.
 This service plugin provides supports for [Browserstack Tunnel](https://www.browserstack.com/automate/node#setting-local-tunnel).
 Set `browserstackLocal: true` also to activate this feature.
+Reporting of session status on BrowserStack will respect `strict` setting of Cucumber options.

 ```js
 // wdio.conf.js